Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Modell

 \begin{description} \item[\emph{${\sum_{m \in M_{i,o} \cap M_{i^{\prime},o^{\prime}}}}:$}] sum of each independent machine, \item[\emph{${\sum_{i, i^{\prime} \in J}}:$}] sum over jobs, \item[\emph{${\sum_{o, o^{\prime} \in O_i \times O_i^{\prime}}}:$}] sum over operations, \item[\emph{$x_{i, o, m, t} \cdot x_{i^{\prime}, o^{\prime}, m, t^{\prime}}:$}] product of binary variables, that assigns a penalty every time the no-overlap constraint is violated. \end{description}

-\textbf{Makespan Function.} To formulate the optimization objective of completing each job in the shortest time possible, the following polynomial function is defined, that penalizes the late completion time of operations:
+\textbf{Makespan Function.} To formulate the optimization objective of completing each job in the shortest time possible, the following polynomial function is defined, which penalizes the late completion time of operations:

 where:

 \emph{P$_{\text{i,o}}$} is the minimum predecessor time of the operation \emph{o}, which is the sum of the minimum processing times of the preceding operations and shipping distances between them.